Poor

 a great start to healthy wood burning but only 2/3’s of the

 picture.
-The remaining factor is sustainable harvesting.
+The remaining factor is practical harvesting.
 To learn

 more about this and how to obtain free firewood while helping the